2024 United States attorney general elections

 The 2024 United States attorney general elections were held on November 5, 2024, to elect the attorneys general of ten U.S. states.
 The previous elections for this group of states took place in 2020, while Vermont's attorney general was last elected in 2022.

 These elections took place concurrently with the 2024 presidential election, elections to the Senate and House of Representatives, and various other state and local elections.
+Republicans had a net gain of one seat in these elections, flipping Pennsylvania.

 Partisan composition

-Going into the election, there were 23 Republican attorney generals and 20 Democratic attorney generals in the United States.
+Going into the election, there were 23 Republican attorneys general and 20 Democratic attorneys general in the United States.
 This class of attorneys general was made up of 5 Democrats and 5 Republicans.
 Democrats were defending one state won by Donald Trump in 2020 (North Carolina), while Republicans did not hold any states won by Joe Biden.

 Election predictions

 Several sites and individuals published predictions of competitive seats.
 These predictions looked at factors such as the strength of the incumbent (if the incumbent is running for re-election), the strength of the candidates, and the partisan leanings of the state (reflected in part by the state's Cook Partisan Voting Index rating).
 The predictions assigned ratings to each seat, with the rating indicating the predicted advantage that a party has in winning that seat.